basham/v4.bash.am/src/talks/typography.md

 deckLink: https://speakerdeck.com/basham/ixda-typography
 ---

-We discuss how to choose a typeface and how typography is transforming the Web through iconography and font services.
+We discuss how to choose a typeface and how typography is transforming the web through iconography and font services.